 If you experience gender dysphoria, are seeking gender confirmation procedures such as hormone replacement therapy or surgeries, and require a letter of support, the Transgender Care Team at the Counseling Center is happy to help.
-The first step is to contact the Counseling Center to set up an appointment with a member of our team.
-You can call 541-346-3227 or stop by the Counseling Center to schedule an initial appointment.
-When you schedule the appointment, please inform the front desk staff that you are seeking an evaluation for hormone therapy or surgical procedures related to your gender identity.
-This will ensure that you are seen by a member of our Transgender Care Team.
+The first step is to drop-in for a brief assessment appointment.
+During your appointment, please inform the staff that you are seeking an evaluation for hormone therapy or surgical procedures related to your gender identity.
+This will ensure that you are seen by a member of the team.

 What to Expect